webmin/webmin-ci-cd/README.md

   - `webmin__UPLOAD_SSH_DIR`: Sets `UPLOAD_SSH_DIR` secret for `webmin` organization for all repositories listed in the `webmin_repos` variable
   - `virtualmin__IP_KNOWN_HOSTS`: Sets `IP_KNOWN_HOSTS` secret for `virtualmin` organization for all repositories listed in the `virtualmin_repos` variable

+- **github-actions.bash** - this is a forced-command wrapper script for secure automated repository operations over SSH.
+It allows specific commands like repository signing with strict path checks and SCP uploads only to the given directory, while denying interactive shells, SFTP, SCP downloads, and all other commands.
+This ensures that only authorized operations can be performed by the CI/CD system, enhancing security.

 - **sign-repo.bash** — this script signs and builds repositories on a remote system.
 It's called at the final stage of the workflow, after all packages have been uploaded to the remote server.
 It's versatile and can be reused independently.

 - **sign-all-repos.bash** - this script allows for manually signing and building all repositories or a specific repository.
 It's useful for situations where you need to re-sign packages or update repository metadata without going through the entire build process again.